fionanealon/iris-data-set-project/README.md

 # Select all values in fourth column of numpy array
 fourthcol = data[:,3]
 ```
+In the next block of code, I will assign values to the 1st, 2nd, 3rd and 4th columns in the numpy array.
+Data is a two dimensional array - an array of arrays. ```python Data[0]``` is the usual way to access first element in a list or array.
+In this case, this will only return the first row of the data.
+However, I require the first column of data.
+To select all of the values in a column in a numpy array, I need to adding the following code ```python :,``` to my code so that this selects everything in the first dimension of the array (the column). ```python Data[0]``` represents the second dimension of the array.

 ```Python
 # Find the average of the first column of data